aquantumreality/Coordinator-Task-1/README.md

 **Python Tasks:**

+- Check this recording out to get started with Python: [Link](https://youtu.be/j-dZTS0CU7I)

 - Create two vectors 𝑦 and 𝑦̂ having **the same** dimensions, where 𝑦̂ should consist of random numbers between [0,1) and 𝑦 should contain 0𝑠 and 1𝑠, for example, 𝑦=[0,1,1,0,1,0,0,1,...,1].
 Compute the given expression: